 It is well known that even under the strict guidance of protection protocols, it is impossible to always protect individuals, most of all healthcare workers, from contagion.
-Even with these guidelines provided by the CDC, WHO or similar national organization, the risk is still present in locations with airborne viral particles, given the fact that the Personal Protective Equipment (PPE) on which healthcare workers heavily rely on, is not 100% effective due to gaps and breakage.
-The reduction of these particles by collection in the air filters should reduce the probability that even careful individuals will become infected.
+Even with these guidelines provided by the CDC, WHO or similar organisations, the risk is still present in locations with airborne viral particles.

 The most common types of filters are the ones used in the field of ventilation, air-conditioning, construction and technological processes, mostly for commercial usage.
 Those filters belong to classes issued by the European Standards as Efficient Particulate Air (EPA), High Efficiency Particulate Air (HEPA) and Ultra Low Penetration Air (ULPA).

 As mentioned, A2P3 is the code for combination filter which includes protection from both gas and particles followed by high filtering efficiency of 99,95%.
-To clarify, the percentage represents the efficiency of capturing the most penetrating particle size (MPPS) mentioned earlier.
+This percentage represents the efficiency of capturing the most penetrating particle size (MPPS) mentioned earlier.

 Letters „A“ and „P“ represent a filter feature which means that it can be used in the presence of organic gases and vapours, dust and toxic particulates and solid or liquid aerosols, with a boiling point above 65 degrees.
 Additionally, Number 2 stands for filter group „Class 2 gas filter“ with medium filter capacity, whereas number 3 stands for „Class 3 particles filter“ with high efficiency.